Arjun-G-Ravi/AI-Notes/04_NLP/00_Basic_NLP_theory.md

     PMI(x, y) = log2[p(x, y)/(p(x)*p(y))]
 The numerator tells us how often we observed the two words together and the denominator tells us how often we would expect the two words to co-occur assuming they each occurred independently.

+## 11. Sequence Labelling
+Sequence labeling is a fundamental task  where the goal is to assign labels to each wordin a given sequence of text.Eg: POS tagging, NER

 ### POS tagging
 Parts of speech tagging is done to tag the parts of speech in a sentence.

-## NER
+### Named Entity Recognition(NER)
-Named entity recognition is done to find out proper nouns, etc which are usually not found in the vocabulory.
+Named entity recognition is done to find out proper nouns like names, location, etc. which are usually not found in the vocabulory.
 Eg: Tony, Mumbai,